AranzaBonanza/eGain-application/README.md

 "eGain visitor IP adjusted -Sheet1.csv" is the visitor weblog with the newly added information; downloadable for local use

 "docker-compose.yml" contains instructions to pull docker images I built to host a local Postgres db and pgadmin4 server.

+"eGain_Sales_Dashboard" is an offline version of the Looker Studios Report, which also contains a link to the online version.